MMarzCodeFellows/reading-notes/102/102-05Design Webpages with CSS.md

 ## What is the purpose of CSS?

 Why do businesses use CSS vs HTML?

 HTML forms the layout/ framework, while CSS serves as the end result.

+CSS is a way to create enhancements on your web page.
+CSS is one type of syntax software language.
+When a broser reads a style sheet, it will format the HTMl doc according to the info in the style sheet.

  CSS improves your HTML-structured pages by adding the intricate parts of the visual finished product, enhancing the quality of the product.

+ HTML is a language of symbols to allow text meaning (semantics) so that the browser knows how to display elements correctly in a language of sorts.
+HTML is used to define areas of your website (header, the navigation menu, column, etc.).

 ## What are the three ways to use CSS in a project?

-1. External which i a CSS ssource file in the HTML.
+1. External which is a CSS source file in the HTML.
 `<link rel="stylesheet" href="style.css">`
-2. Internal which is CSS in the HTML document itself.
+2. Internal which is CSS in the HTML document form itself.
 3. Inline which provides the style and layout directly in the HTML element.
-`<p style="color: black;">`
+`<p style="color: red;">`

+What is HTML and why do we use it? - A Hypertext Markup Language that helps structure the content of your web page.
+HTML is the code portion that we use to structure web pages with.
+It is in essence what you see when you are viewing the web page.

+What are the 3 main parts of an HTML element?
+1. Opening Tag <p>
+2. Contents <p>content</p>
+3. Closing Tag </p>

+What is it called when you give an element extra information? - Adding Attributes.
+It is the extra information and details about the element that you do not want in the content itself.

+What is a semantic element? - It’s an element that defines the content within it.
+It gives meaning to the line of code itself.
+Semantics equals meaning.

+An example of semantic element follows:

+</h1>This is a top level heading</h1> (how the coding appears)

+This is a top level heading (how it would appear on a web page)

+Write an example of a CSS rule that would give all <p> elements red text.

+Creating the paragraph text in red you could write: p { color: red; }

-## Other Important Information
+## Other Important Tips & Information
 To turn all the paragraph element text red you could:
 `p { color: red; }`